Microcontroller solutions for modern architectures

 Safety

-Simplified SoC integration
+Simplified MCU integration

 Collaboration around the globe